-Lab Basics

-All operations in this lab will be performed from within a Windows 7 “Jumpox” running in the cloud, which you’ll reach using a Microsoft Remote Desktop Connection client running on your personal workstation.
+All operations in this lab will be performed from within a Windows 7 “Jumpbox” running in the cloud, which you’ll reach using a Microsoft Remote Desktop Connection client running on your personal workstation.
 Lab instructors will provide a hostname for you to use to access your personal lab environment.

 Important: If you are using a VPN client inform your instructors.
-We are using an IP filter on the cloud environment that restricts access.
+We are using an IP filter on the cloud environment that restricts access to known IP’s.